-With the approval of the Curriculum and Degree Requirements Committee, courses taken elsewhere or equivalent material learned elsewhere may be used to fulfill the above requirements.
+With the approval of the Curriculum and Degree Requirements Committee, up to nine credits of graduate course work taken elsewhere or equivalent material learned elsewhere may be used to fulfill the above requirements.
 Approval must be requested within the first two semesters of registration as a graduate student in the department.

-Masters degree students who successfully complete the Department’s M.S. exam within four semesters and are then admitted to the Ph.D. program shall be granted a two-semester extension to the time limits for passing the Ph.D.
-Qualifying Examination.
+Master’s degree students who successfully complete the Department’s MS Degree Requirements within four semesters and are then admitted to the PhD program must pass the PhD Qualifying Examination within four semesters after entering the PhD program.

-The examination is written and is based on a syllabus made available by the Ph.D.
-Qualifying Examination Committee.
+The examination is a written exam and is based on a syllabus made available by the PhD Qualifying Examination Committee.
 A reading list containing references discussing material on the syllabus is also available.
-Most or all of the syllabus material is covered in the required courses, 709, 710, 831, 849, 850.
+Most or all of the syllabus material is covered in the required courses, 709, 710, 733, 849, and 850.

-The written examination is given during the first or second week of classes in each semester and is administered on two days.
+The written examination is given during the week before or the first or second week of classes in each semester and is administered on two days.
 The first day covers Mathematical Statistics and is based on the material of 709 and 710; typically the student must answer three questions from a list of four.
-On the second day the student must answer two questions from a list of four containing two questions based on material from 849-850 and two questions based on material from mathematical distribution theory and probability (709 and 831).
+On the second day the student must answer two questions from a list of four containing two questions based on material from 849-850 and two questions based on material from mathematical distribution theory and probability (709 and 733).

-Three weeks before the scheduled Preliminary Examination, a Request for Preliminary Warrant should be sent to the Graduate School.
-Upon review, the Graduate School will return the warrant to the graduate coordinator for committee members to sign after the examination.
+At least three weeks before the scheduled Preliminary Examination, students should contact the graduate coordinator, who will request a preliminary warrant from the Graduate School.
+Upon review, the Graduate School will return the warrant to the Graduate Coordinator for committee members to sign after the examination.

-The primary requirement for the Ph.D. degree is the completion of a significant body of original research and the presentation of this research in a dissertation.
-The research is carried out under the guidance of a member of the Department.
+The primary requirement for the PhD degree is the completion of a significant body of original research and the presentation of this research in a dissertation.
+The research is carried out under the guidance of a member or members of the Department.
 The candidate must defend the dissertation in a final oral examination.

-Students are responsible for ensuring that they meet Graduate School requirements and deadlines. www.grad.wisc.edu/education/completedegree
+Students are responsible for ensuring that they meet Graduate School requirements and deadlines: http://grad.wisc.edu/currentstudents/degreedeadlines/ and

 (See separate document on Breadth Requirements and Procedures.)